yezero/sandstorm/docs/administering/install-script.md

 ### Support level

-If you rely on these environment variables for driving the Sandstorm installer, then consider emailing the [sandstorm-dev Google Group](https://groups.google.com/forum/#!forum/sandstorm-dev) to make sure we understand your use-case.
+If you rely on these environment variables for driving the Thurly installer, then consider emailing the [sandstorm-dev Google Group](https://groups.google.com/forum/#!forum/sandstorm-dev) to make sure we understand your use-case.